spawaskar-cora/cora-docs/docs/user-guide/modules/individuals/individuals.md

 The core of the page is divided into four main biological profile categories.
 Each tab displays specific methodology and results:

-- **Age**
-  Methods for estimating chronological age at death.
+- **Age:** Methods for estimating chronological age at death.

-- **Sex**
-  Indicators and methods used for biological sex determination.
+- **Sex:** Indicators and methods used for biological sex determination.

-- **Ancestry**
-  Estimations of biogeographic origin.
+- **Ancestry:** Estimations of biogeographic origin.

-- **Stature**
-  Mathematical estimations of living height based on long bone measurements.
+- **Stature:** Mathematical estimations of living height based on long bone measurements.

 ---